cpc-lab-stocker/ensemble-perception-dynamics-2025/README.md

 Each sub-field contains 5 (ISI conditions)* 9 (subjects) cells.
 The five inter-stimulus interval conditions are [-900, -450), [-450,0), 0, (0 450], (450, 900] ms.

+The code for implementing Efficient Ensemble coding is under the folder 'model'.